Create a map

 - Check the Washington-New York Route (DirectionPoints) layer box.

 - Point to the Washington-New York Route (DirectionPoints) sublayer and click the More Options button.

 - In the menu, point to Set Visibility Range.
 In the Visible Range window, move the slider all the way to the right.

 When layers are suppressed from view, their title in the Contents pane turns from black to gray.

 - Check the Washington-New York Route (RouteInfo) layer box.

 - Save the map.

-Your data is now ready for you to create a three-slide presentation.
+Your data is now ready for you to create a presentation.

 - Above the map, click Create Presentation.

-The Slides pane appears to the left of the map.
-The ribbon above Map Viewer changes to include options for creating a presentation.
+The page reloads and the Slides pane appears to the left of the map.
+The ribbon above Map Viewer Classic changes to include options for creating a presentation.
 The same layers in your map are available for editing as you create your slides.
 Individual slides can have different operational layers, map locations, visible pop-ups, and titles.